Changes in Real Time: Online Scene Change Detection with Multi-View Fusion: Experiments

 \subsection{Experiments on Scene Change Detection}

 \textbf{Offline SCD Results:} Table~\ref{tab:scd} presents an extensive comparison against SOTA methods across all SCD settings on PASLCD~\cite{galappaththige2025multi}.
 In the offline setting, we follow the protocol of MV3DCD~\cite{galappaththige2025multi} by optimizing \(\mathcal{R}_{\text{change}}\) using our $L_{\text{SSF}}$ with access to all inference views jointly for 3k iterations.

 Generally, label-free approaches yield better performance.
 Among these, our method achieves the highest overall performance, improving mIoU by approximately \textbf{15\%} over the strongest offline competitor, MV3DCD, while running nearly \textbf{3$\times$ faster}.
 The SCD performance gain primarily stems from our proposed self-supervised fusion loss \(L_{\text{SSF}}\), which eliminates the hard thresholding and intersection heuristics used in MV3DCD, enabling more robust and fine-grained change localization.

 \textbf{Online SCD Results:} We compare our approach with existing online SCD methods (Table~\ref{tab:scd}).
 In the online setting, our approach achieves \textbf{2$\times$ higher mIoU} than the strongest competitor, CS+CYWS2D~\cite{cyws2d}, while maintaining real-time performance at \textbf{11~FPS}.
-Notably, state-of-the-art offline methods such as GeSCD~\cite{kim2025towards} experience severe degradation when exposed to viewpoint discrepancies.
+Notably, SOTA offline methods such as GeSCD~\cite{kim2025towards} experience severe degradation when exposed to viewpoint discrepancies.
 CYWS2D exhibits a smaller performance drop under such conditions, likely due to its pretraining on COCO-Inpainted~\cite{cyws2d}, which includes image pairs with viewpoint variations.
 The upper bounds of these two methods under identical viewpoints are shown in the offline setting.
-Remarkably, our online approach not only establishes SOTA results among online methods but also surpasses the best-performing offline models, demonstrating strong robustness and efficiency under real-world conditions.
+Remarkably, our online approach not only establishes SOTA results among online methods but also surpasses the best offline models, demonstrating strong robustness and efficiency under real-world conditions.
 We conduct all experiments at $1008\times560$ resolution on a GeForce RTX4090.
+FPS was measured as empirical wall-clock time over the number of frames processed.